JunDang/RxNetWorking/tutorial.md

 ```
 Here is the explanation of the code:
 1. If the net work is not connected, display the message.
 Override the function viewDidApear, use MessageView to display “Please input search text in the search bar”.
-I

 Build the project.
 Type a text in the search bar and the image is loaded.
 ### Unit Test